Ratio of tiling generating functions of semi-hexagons and quartered hexagons with dents: Introduction

 We want to emphasize that most of the results in the field of enumeration of tilings are unweighted enumerations, i.e., `plain' counting.
-The weighted enumerations are very rare.
+The weighted enumerations are \emph{very rare}.
 This paper is devoted to such rare enumerations.
+The unweighted version of Theorem 1.1 is independent found by Condon \cite{Con}.
+Strictly speaking, Condon investigates a different family of regions, hexagons with dents on two non-adjacent sides.
+However, his regions have the same tiling number as our regions.

 We now define in detail the semi-hexagon with dents on two sides.
-Consider a trapezoidal region of side-lengths $x,m+n,x+m+n,m+n$ (in counter-clockwise order, starting from the top\footnote{From now on, we always list the side-lengths of a region in this order.}).
+Consider a trapezoidal region of side-lengths $x,m+n,x+m+n,m+n$ (in counter-clockwise order, starting from the top\footnote{From now on, we always list the side-lengths of a region in this order.}) on the triangular lattice, as shown in \ref{Fig:Semitwodent}(a).
 Next, we remove $m$ up-pointing unit triangles on the left and $n$ unit triangles on the right sides.
-These removed triangles are called the `\emph{dents}.'
-See Figure \ref{Fig:Semitwodent}(a) for an example; the black triangles indicate the ones removed.
-In general, this region may not have any tiling (see Lemma \ref{tileability1} for the tile-ability of this region).
+These removed triangles are called the `\emph{dents}' and indicated by the black triangles in the figure.
+A \emph{lozenge} is an union of any two unit triangles that share an edge (see Figure \ref{Fig:orientation} for three possible orientations of the lozenges: \emph{vertical, left and right}).
+A \emph{lozenge tiling} of a region is a covering of the region by lozenges with no gaps or overlaps.
+See Figure \ref{Fig:Semitwodent}(b) for a tiling of a semi-hexagon with dents.
+In general, our dented semi-hexagon may not have any tiling (see Lemma \ref{tileability1} for the tile-ability of this region).
 Even when it has tilings, the number of tilings is not given by a nice product formula.